-Assessment Re quirement Reference/Evidence Comments Cor Sta Base Grout follow inves A pro- deve A Surface measures Resp asses and Mitig grout water Monitoring Program that includes: line data of groundwater levels surrounding the site. ndwater impact assessment criteria, to be developed wing analysis of baseline data, including trigger levels for stigating any potentially adverse groundwater impacts; and lopment on groundwater resources; and and Ground Water Response Plan that describes the and/or procedures that would be implemented to: ond to any exceedances of the surface water impact ssment criteria and groundwater impact assessment criteria; ate and/or offset any adverse impacts on surface water and ndwater resources located within and adjacent to the site. t implement the plan as approved by the Planning Secretary quarrying operations.
-Baseline data is published in the WMP.
-The Surface Water Management System includes detailed descriptions of the discharge criteria, objectives of the monitoring program, surface water monitoring frequency, and monitoring requirements.
-The recorded values for the parameters measured are assessed as a minimum against baseline water quality results as well as the ANZECC trigger values.
+Assessment Requirement Reference/Evidence Comments Compliance Status Comments Groundwater impact assessment criteria, to be developed following analysis of baseline data, including trigger levels for investigating any potentially adverse groundwater impacts; and A program to monitor and/or validate the impacts of the development on groundwater resources; and iv.
+A Surface and Ground Water Response Plan that describes the measures and/or procedures that would be implemented to: Respond to any exceedances of the surface water impact assessment criteria; and Mitigate and/or offset any adverse impacts on surface water and groundwater resources located within and adjacent to the site.
+The Applicant must implement the plan as approved by the Planning Secretary minimum against baseline water quality results as well as the ANZECC trigger values.
 The WMP describes: Details of surface water monitoring locations and frequencies at the three dams and at drainage lines upstream and downstream of the quarry; Monitoring of the effectiveness of the WMP by plotting water quality results sampled over time and identification of trends.
 The range of parameters measured will be reviewed following the first 12 months of monitoring.
 Methods of performance monitoring and continual improvement.
 There are no details on what best practice principles should be applied to improve on environmental performance.
-A baseline ecological health condition assessment of Yalimbah Creek wall continue as part of the annual ecological monitoring of offset areas.
+A baseline ecological health condition assessment of Yalimbah Creek was undertaken prior to commencement of operations, and monitoring of Yalimbah Creek will continue as part of the annual ecological monitoring of offset areas.
 The WMP states that Sediment basins sizing calculations have been carried out in accordance with Managing Urban Stormwater: Soils and Construction, Volume 1 and Volume 2E, Mines and Quarries (Blue Book). iii.
-The WMP includes a Groundwater Monitoring Program which includes: Published baseline groundwater quality data collected prior to the commencement of quarry
+The WMP includes a Groundwater Monitoring Program which includes:

-No Assessme nt Requirement Reference/Evidence Comments Compliance Status Comments operations across the existing bores.
+No Assessment Requirement Reference/Evidence Comments Com State Published baseline groundwater quality data collected prior to the commencement of quarry operations across the existing bores.
 Impact assessment criteria measured against the baseline and includes ANZECC trigger values.
-Frequencies of onsite monitoring for groundwater levels and quality, including requirements of sampling and record keeping. iv.
+Frequencies of onsite monitoring for groundwater levels and quality, including requirements of sampling and record keeping.
 Multi-tiered surface and groundwater Trigger Action Response Plans (TARPs) have are included in the WMP which details response actions and mitigation and/or offset of adverse impacts.
 Evidence has been provided of notifications to DPE and EPA following uncontrolled discharges exceeding the concentration limits during the audit period.
 Whilst this the notifications are an example of a Response Step of the TARP, there is no documented evidence to demonstrate how the TARP has been enacted following exceedances of the discharge concentration limits.
 There is also no evidence to confirm a review of the Site Water Management Plan has taken place as required.